opengeospatial/geoparquet/format-specs/geoparquet.md

 ## Version and schema

 This is version 1.1.0-dev of the GeoParquet specification.
 See the [JSON Schema](schema.json) to validate metadata for this version.
+See [Version Compatibility](#version-compatibility) for details on version compatibility guarantees.

 ## Geometry columns